Flower photography is a beautiful niche of photography that often pairs both learnings from product and macro photography.

 These include a white poster board or a white sheet of foam core.

-To further explore how to use fill light, we recommend checking out our guide on fill light and also checking out this video by PHLEARN:
+To further explore how to use fill lights, we recommend checking out our guide on fill light.

 10. Highlight Details With Selective Focus